If you are planning to be at your loved one's marker here are a few things to know or do:

 Q: What is New York's Run for the Fallen?

-A: New York's Run for the Fallen is a statewide relay foot run in tribute to every New York military service member who has died while serving or as a result of serving during the War on Terror, since October 12, 2000.
-Running 146 miles through eight counties for over 800 names.
-Beginning the second weekend in June.
+A: New York's Run for the Fallen is a statewide relay foot run to honor every New York military service member who has died while serving or as a result of serving during the War on Terror since October 12, 2000.
+We run 140+ miles through eight counties for over 800 fallen service members.

 Q: How does the Run work?